StevenPate/bookshelves.dev/src/content/shelves/books-i-have-enjoyed-in-2022.md

 ---
-title: Books I have finished in 2022
+title: Books I have enjoyed in 2022
 description: Here are the books which I have finished this year and would also recommend.
 books:
   - ISBN: "9780375760006"